Hiking the Tantalus Loop Trail to the Pauoa Flats Bench on Oʻahu

 Native Plants on the Tantalus Loop Trail

-Under the Mānoa Cliff Restoration Area section, I mentioned that the majority of the information that you would need to know to find various native plants on Tantalus.
+Under the Mānoa Cliff Restoration Area section, I mentioned the majority of the information that you would need to know to find various native plants on the Tantalus Loop Trail.

-The Mānoa Cliff Restoration Area is easily the most native trail on the loop hike, and unfortunately, most of the rest of the loop hike is dominated with non-native/invasive introductions.
+That being said, the Mānoa Cliff Restoration Area is easily the most native section on the loop trail, and unfortunately, most of the rest of the loop hike is dominated with non-native/ invasive introductions.

 Read My Separate Post: Native Hawaiian Plant Guide